LeonidShamarin/LeonidShamarin/README.md

 # Hi there, I'm Leonid Shamarin! 👋

 ## About Me
 I'm a front-end developer based in Lviv, Ukraine.
-My goal is to create enchanting and effective web applications that leave an impression.
+As a dedicated front-end developer with two years of immersive experience, I'm passionate about crafting visually appealing and user-centric websites and applications that elevate the user experience.

 - 👨‍💻 Currently working on crafting interfaces for better web experiences.
 - 🌐 Primarily working with technologies like HTML5, CSS3, JavaScript, React, and Sass.